windy40/maposmatic-vagrant/README.md

 # maposmatic-vagrant

-Performs a full MapOsMatic installation in an Ubuntu "Bionic" 18.04LTS VM using Vagrant and shell provisioning
+Performs a full MapOsMatic installation in an Ubuntu "Focal" 20.04LTS VM using Vagrant and shell provisioning

 ## Table of contents